ketkisajan/Test_Rails1/README.md

 # README
-Ruby on rails by Ketki
+Ruby on rails by Ketki Sajan

 This README would normally document whatever steps are necessary to get the application up and running.